xdxwills/Spartan-Hackers-GitHub-Workshop/README.md

-# Collaborative coding with other Spartan Hacker members.
+# Collaborative coding with other Spartan Hackers members.